Santa Lucia Preserve: Sid Ormsbee Lookout

-It was named for a Sid Ormsbee, a State Forest Ranger who served in World War II and was killed in Italy.
+It was named for Sid Ormsbee, a State Forest Ranger who served in World War II and was killed in Italy.

 The tower, topped by a 16'x16' octagonal cab, was staffed by alternating seasonal rangers (sometimes with their families) until the 1980s when it was decommissioned.
 Since 2012 it has served as a radio relay and cell tower for The Preserve, Cal Fire, Monterey County Regional Fire District, and Monterey County Sheriff's Department.
 It was added to the National Historic Lookout Register in 2010.
 A plaque commemorating its namesake is positioned at the base.
 The lookout is not accessible to the public.

 In popular media

 Filming location

 Since at least the 1960s, the property has served as a shooting location for film, television, and commercials, including a 2020 film shot entirely within a Preserve home, notable for being the first to be written and produced entirely during the COVID-19 pandemic while abiding by local safety guidelines and with approval from the Screen Actors Guild.